 There has never been a more exciting time to study the universe beyond the confines of the Earth.
 A new generation of advanced ground-based and space-borne telescopes and enormous increases in computing power are enabling a golden age of astrophysics.
-The doctorate program in astrophysical sciences and technology focuses on the underlying physics of phenomena beyond the Earth and on the development of the technologies, instruments, data analysis, and modeling techniques that will enable the next major strides in the field.
+The doctoral program in astrophysical sciences and technology focuses on the underlying physics of phenomena beyond the Earth and on the development of the technologies, instruments, data analysis, and modeling techniques that will enable the next major strides in the field.
 The program's multidisciplinary emphasis sets it apart from conventional astrophysics graduate programs at traditional research universities.

-Students complete a minimum of 60 credit hours of study, consisting of at least 27 credit hours of course work and at least 24 credit hours of research.
+Students complete a minimum of 60 credit hours of study, consisting of at least 24 credit hours of course work and at least 24 credit hours of research.
 Students may choose to follow one of three tracks: astrophysics, astro-informatics and computational astrophysics (with the option of a concentration in general relativity), or astronomical instrumentation.
-All students must complete four core courses and two semesters of graduate seminar.
+All students must complete four core courses with grades of B or better, as well as two semesters of graduate seminar.
+Core course grades below B must be remediated by taking and passing a comprehensive exam on the core course subject matter prior to receiving the doctoral degree.
 The remaining course credits are made up from specialty track courses and electives.
-Students must successfully complete a master'slevel research project and pass a written qualifying examination prior to embarking on the dissertation research project.
+Students must pass a qualifying examination, which consists of completing and defending a master's-level research project, prior to embarking on the dissertation research project.

-Electives include additional courses in astrophysics and a wide selection of courses offered in other RIT graduate programs (e.g. imaging science, computer science, engineering), including detector development, digital image processing, computational techniques, optics, and entrepreneurship, among others.
+Electives include additional courses in astrophysics and a wide selection of courses offered in other RIT graduate programs (e.g., imaging science, computer science, engineering), including detector development, digital image processing, computational techniques, optics, and entrepreneurship, among others.